william-masdon-oracle/ai-gpu-solutions/ml_with_argo_workflows/configurations/configurations.md

 7. After the upload to Cloud Shell finishes, unzip it using this command:

-    `unzip livelab-ml-argo.zip -d ml-webhook`
+    `unzip -j argo-wf-webhook.zip -d ml-webhook`

 If you named your function differently than put the correct directory name.
+Approve the replacement of the files.

 8. Now we are going to deploy the function in our application: